morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Maintained by @morrownr

-Purpose: Provide the steps to install or upgrade firmware for Mediatek-based USB WiFi adapters.
+Purpose: Provide the steps to install or upgrade firmware for Mediatek or RTW88 based USB WiFi adapters.
 Some Linux distros do not include the firmware that is necessary to support USB WiFi adapters.
 Debian prior to Debian 12 is a good example.
 Other distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
 Then there are the numerous server distros where wifi support may not be included because the maintainers think wifi is not used in server applications.
 Hopefully the